brsg/telluride_sensor/README.md

 # TellurideSensor

+TellurideSensor collaborates with [TelluridePipelime](https://github.com/brsg/telluride_pipeline) and [TellurideUI](https://github.com/brsg/telluride_ui) to provide an example of a [Broadway](https://github.com/dashbitco/broadway) pipeline consuming a stream of simulated IoT sensor reading messages from a `RabbitMQ` queue, in batches, computing some simple aggregate metrics over the stream of messages, and then publishlishing those metrics in a batch-oriented way to a queue on `RabbitMQ` by way of the [BroadwayRabbitMQ](https://github.com/dashbitco/broadway_rabbitmq) producer.
+The point of this example is not the domain, which is contrived, but the mechanics of `Broadway` and Rabbit MQ working together.

-TellurideSensor generates and publishes a stream of simulated IoT sensor reading events.
+The TellurideSensor application generates and publishes a stream of simulated IoT sensor reading events.

-The objective of this project is to generate a volume-configuable stream of data for testing and simulation.
+The objective of TellurideSensor is to generate a volume-configuable stream of data for testing and simulation.
 The realism and fidelity of the generated data to actual IoT sensor reading was really not a primary concern, and the generated data is admittedly contrived.

 Sensor readings are randomly generated, using a normal / Gaussian distribution, from `mean` and `variance` values that are supplied when a sensor is created.